HadiElnemr/Fire-Predictor/README.md

 # Fire-Fighter

-A NASA Space Apps project which our team participated with.
+A NASA Space Apps project with which our team participated.

 Made by: (Team BB13)
   <br><br>Hadi Elnemr